Donating IT equipment

 Girls Do Physics

-We run practical sessions for Year 8 students at Larkmead School, aiming to boost the confidence of girls in mixed-sex groups and help them realise that physics is not just a ‘boy subject’.
+We run practical sessions for Year 8 and 9 students at Larkmead School, aiming to boost the confidence of girls in mixed-sex groups and help them realise that physics is not just a ‘boy subject’.
 There are five sessions each year, delivered by four St Helen’s teachers to 30 students.
-The initiative has had a gradual but substantial impact, in particular in its reach – students who were not initially involved in the sessions have asked to join in after friends described them as ‘interesting and fun’.
+The initiative has had a gradual but substantial impact, encouraging students to pursue science beyond GCSE and in particular in its reach – students who were not initially involved in the sessions have asked to join in after friends described them as ‘interesting and fun’.

 One of St Helen’s modern languages teachers takes French lessons at St Nicolas Primary School, Abingdon.
 In order to support the teaching of MFL at Key Stage 2 level, 35 minute lessons are delivered to two Year 5 classes, 50 students in all.
 This work has continued throughout the Covid-19 lockdown, with resources being shared with St Nicolas by the teacher in charge, so that their language learning can continue remotely.

 Modern languages teacher training